WihteCrow/Fragment/README.md

-#codePoint
+#Fragment
-The codePoint is code fragments, in order to facilitate future use.
+code fragments, in order to facilitate future use.

 ###GUID
 > 引入`node-uuid`